 Estimated Net Amount Received | ≈ $12,600 |

 Your effective “cost” to get $12,600 is $20,000 from your retirement account — a 37% haircut before the money reaches you, plus the permanent loss of future compound growth on that $20,000.
+To understand how your contributions were taxed before this point, see our guide on 401(k) tax deductibility.
+The additional income from a hardship withdrawal may also affect your standard deduction eligibility for the year.

 The 10% early withdrawal penalty applies to most hardship withdrawals for those under age 59½.
 However, there are IRS exceptions (separate from hardship qualifications):